TheAlgorithms/JavaScript/Get Started.md

 - **Github and source control** - In these projects you will have the opportunity to understand, why branching is important along with other key github skills.
 - **New stacks and technologies** - Each project is likely to use slighly varying stacks, providing the opportunity to jump into something new

+# How You Benefit
-Along with learning new skills, you will also gain experience and projects you can start to list on your Resume/CV and building out your commit history on Github, which employers love!
+Along with learning new skills, you will also gain experience on projects you can start to list on your Resume/CV.
+In addition, you will build out your commit history on Github, which employers love!
+But most importantly, you will learn to work in teams which is one of the most important skills to be a top developer.

 # You have 2 options: Join an exisitng project or Create a new project: